The Cellular Powerhouse You're Losing

 Dosage and Protocols: Injections vs. IV Infusion

-Subcutaneous NAD+ injections offer a gradual, at-home approach.
-A typical protocol starts at 30 mg (0.3 mL) daily for at least one week.
-If well tolerated, the dose can increase to 50 mg (0.5 mL) from Monday through Friday, allowing weekends off.
-Intramuscular injections provide another option: 50 mg given up to three times per week.
+For subcutaneous injections, the initial protocol typically starts at 30 mg (0.3 mL) daily for at least one week.
+If well-tolerated, the dose can be increased to 50 mg (0.5 mL) from Monday through Friday, taking weekends off.
+This route is ideal for gradual titration and convenient at-home administration.

 Safety, Side Effects, and the Longevity Question